-If you’re good at this, you might start noticing that your dog tries to fake you out and squat for treats.
+If you implement these rewards reliably, you might start noticing that your dog tries to fake you out and squat for treats.
 That’s fine.
 She’s really catching on if you start to see her trickery!

-One of the most concerning reasons for a dog to pee in her crate is separation anxiety or isolation distress.
-At Cognitive K9, I often ask my clients to set up a video camera (you can use your phone or laptop) to see if the dog is suffering from some kind of extreme anxiety that is resulting in urination.
+At Journey Dog Training, I often ask my clients to set up a video camera (you can use your phone, laptop, or a fancy dog camera that even shoots out treats) to see if the dog is suffering from some kind of extreme anxiety that is resulting in urination.